Safety board: Alabama derailed train lacked needed couplers

 In a report released Monday about a March 9 derailment of two locomotives and 37 rail cars in Anniston, Alabama, the safety board said two of the train's six locomotives were "waybill locomotives," or towed cars not used for any tractive power.
 The cars weren't equipped with alignment control couplers that "resist lateral coupler movement under compressive in-train forces."
 A company rule bars towing waybill locomotives without such couplers, the report said.

-The waybill locomotives were coupled together and picked up from Bluffton, Indiana on Feb.
+The waybill locomotives were coupled together and picked up from Bluffton, Indiana, on Feb.
 24 and a Norfolk Southern inspection before the first movement involving the coupled locomotives “did not identify the absence of alignment control couplers,” the safety board said.

-A message seeking comment was sent Monday to the company.
+A company spokesperson said in an e-mail Monday that “these locomotives were not owned by Norfolk Southern and the couplers on these locomotives are not common on our network.”

+“We have taken immediate action to update our manuals with photos and details to implement training with our crews.
+Safety is a priority at NS and we’ll continue working with the NTSB to identify the final cause of this derailment and implement any other necessary changes,” said Connor Spielmaker, a senior communications manager with Norfolk Southern.

 No injuries were reported; three derailed tank cars were carrying hazardous material residue but all remained intact, the report said.
 The safety board said future investigation will focus on Norfolk Southern “communication, maintenance, and inspection practices” as well as locomotive and railcar positioning and train handling.